Marine Master Plan Archive

 The DRBA and the Cape May-Lewes Ferry are planning for a Ferry fleet of the future, and a marine master planning effort is currently underway.
 The plan will be focused on the Cape May – Lewes Ferry fleet and will work alongside the Terminal Master Plans that were finished last year.
 This effort includes a data gathering phase to determine the existing conditions that may impact the fleet, followed by an analysis of the fleet which will lead to the definition of requirements for future vessels, and finally, a report will be produced detailing analysis findings and recommendations for the future fleet.

-The MV New Jersey
+The MV New Jersey nearly at the dock

 The second virtual public meeting was held via Zoom on Thursday, October 7, 2021, and focused on sharing the findings of our fleet analysis and how the proposed fleet configuration options compare to one another in terms of cost, vehicle and passenger capacity, schedule flexibility, and many other key metrics.
 For those unable to attend the meeting, a recording of the presentation is available to view below, and a PDF version of the presentation is available for download.
 Please continue to visit this website for project progress and feel free to submit comments below.
 Thank you in advance for your partnership in this effort!